Skip to Content

 Red Flags: Indicators That Further Investigation is Needed

 Many system deficiencies are not immediately visible but can have far-reaching consequences.
-A robust survey can highlight these issues early, giving buyers the opportunity to renegotiate the sale price or request remediation before completion.
+A robust survey can highlight these issues early, allowing buyers to renegotiate the sale price or request remediation before the sale is completed.

 Common survey findings requiring further attention: